fideldalmasso/bad-milk/README.md

 Just download the installer from [here](https://github.com/fideldalmasso/bad-milk/releases/download/v18.3/installer.exe) and follow the instructions.

 ### Linux: building from source
-Make sure you have git and build-essential package installed First, clone this repository in your computer:
+Make sure you have git and build-essential package installed.
+First, clone this repository in your computer:
 ```
 git clone https://github.com/fideldalmasso/bad-milk.git
 ```